hiroyasukatsuno/Fast-Improvement-Low-Dose-TEMimages/README.md

 "test.jpg" file is generated.

 ### Before
-(0002.jpg is converted from val/0002.tif for visualization.)
+This image (0002.jpg) is converted from val/0002.tif for visualization.
 ![0002.jpg](0002.jpg)

 ### after